webmandesign/webman-amplifier/README.md

 ### How to translate (localize) the plugin?

-*Find the instructions in `webman-amplifier/languages/readme.md` file.*
+Please, find the instructions on how to localize the plugin in `webman-amplifier/languages/readme.md` file.

 ## Other Notes